Drafted for the team leading the congreational music at St. John's Church, Nevilles Cross, Durham, 1997

 The running of the Music Team for the church, especially with such a diverse repertoire as ours, requires a huge amount of tedious and often unnoticed background work.
 The people who undertake it, often in an already busy working and family week, should be warmly commended and their work valued.

-The choosing of hymns, songs and other items every week of the year is an activity far less glamorous than might at first sight appear.
-Balances must be kept between old and new, quiet and raucous, substantial and incidental; meanwhile thematic congruence and liturgical placement both offer and constrain choices.
+The choosing of hymns, songs and other items every week of the year is governed by Canon B.20.
+In brief: the vicar is responsible and has active oversight, taking advice from the music director.
+This activity is far less glamorous than might at first sight appear.
+Balances must be kept between old and new, reflective and lively, substantial and incidental; meanwhile thematic congruence and liturgical placement both offer and constrain choices.

 Hymn numbers are placed on hymn boards.
 Lists are drafted in advance for discussion and refinement, then prepared and distributed to the Music Team, clergy and sidespeople.